MarkDevelo/cracked-elasticsearch/README.md

-# Instructions to run cracked version of elastic
+# Instructions to run cracked version of elastic (Huge Thanks to [kagenay](https://github.com/kagenay) all of this is his/her work.)
 This guide provides step-by-step instructions to set up and run Elasticsearch and Kibana and upgrade license to a Platinum license, and configure a Fleet Server.

 ## Prerequisites